From BR Bullpen

 Biographical Information

-In 1970, as the ninth youngest player in the league, Heidemann - at 6'0" and 178 pounds - took the starting job at shortstop away from Larry Brown.
-As the team's starter, he hit only .211 with six home runs, although he did collect a hit in his first at-bat of the season.
+In 1970, as the ninth-youngest player in the league, Heidemann - at 6'0" and 178 pounds - took the starting job at shortstop away from Larry Brown.
+As the team's starter, he hit only .211 with 6 home runs, although he did collect a hit in his first at-bat of the season.
 He was the only starting player not to hit 10 home runs for the Indians that year.

 He played in only 10 games in 1972, relinquishing his starting job to Frank Duffy.
 In those 10 games, he came to bat 20 times and hit only .150.
 Duffy remained the Indians' starter for most of the 1970s.

-1974 was Heidemann's best season, even though he hit only .247.
-He started the season out with the Indians, but after collecting only one hit in his first 11 at-bats, he was traded to the St. Louis Cardinals for Luis Alvarado and Ed Crosby on June 1.
-Mike Tyson was the Cardinals' regular shortstop in 1974 and hit .223.
-Heidemann hit .271 in 47 games, but didn't displace Tyson.
+1974 was Heidemann's best season in terms of batting average, even though he hit only .247.
+He started out the season with the Indians, but after collecting only one hit in his first 11 at-bats, he was traded to the St. Louis Cardinals for Luis Alvarado and Ed Crosby on June 1st.
+Mike Tyson was the Cardinals' regular shortstop that year and hit .223.
+Heidemann hit .271 in 47 games (but only 70 at-bat), and didn't displace Tyson.
 Tyson remained a starter for most of the decade in St. Louis, moving to second base when Garry Templeton reached the majors in 1976.

-Even after his success with the Cardinals, Heidemann was still traded to the Mets with Mike Vail for Ted Martinez during the offseason.
-Mike Phillips was the starting shortstop for the Mets in 1975.
+Heidemann was traded to the New York Mets with Mike Vail for Ted Martinez before the 1975 season.
+With Bud Harrelson hurt for most of the year, Mike Phillips was the starting shortstop for the Mets, while Jack got into 61 games as his main back-up.
 Heidemann started the 1976 season with the Mets, but hit only .083 in his first 12 at-bats, and then was traded to the Milwaukee Brewers for minor leaguer Tom Deidel.
-With the Brewers in 1976, where Robin Yount was the 20-year-old shortstop, he hit .219 with two home runs.
+With the Brewers in 1976, where SS Robin Yount was in the third season of a Hall of Fame career, Heidemann hit .219 with two home runs while playing mainly third base and second base.
 Overall, he hit .209 that year, collecting 10 RBI.

-He finished his career in 1977, playing his final game on May 10 of that year.
+He finished his career in 1977, playing his final game on May 10th of that year.
 Used almost exclusively as a defensive substitute and pinch runner in the five games he played that year, he collected no hit in one at-bat, although he did score a run.
+He was in spring training with the Brewers in 1978, but he was the last player cut when the Brewers decided to head north with another young infielder, Paul Molitor, who was also starting out a Hall of Fame career.